Percy Lynsdale: Early life

 Lynsdale's roots lie in South London, then Surrey; one of his ancestors settled in India after joining the British Army in 1797.
 One hundred years later, Lynsdale's father Cyril was born; he moved to Baghdad, Iraq shortly after World War I, and married an Iraqi woman, gaining Iraqi citizenship.

 Born in Baghdad, Lynsdale lived for a period in Mosul due to his father's job in the Iraqi Railway company.
 In the early 1940s, Lynsdale studied at the Jesuit Baghdad College, and played football in the schoolyard.
 He eventually became part of the college's first football team, captaining them in his first senior year.

 After graduating in 1948, Lynsdale and his family moved to the British community of Maqil, near Basra.
 Lynsdale found work as a clerk for the Basra Petroleum Company (B.P.C.).

 Career

 While working for the B.P.C., Lynsdale played for their football team in the Basra League as an inside left.
 He joined Al-Mina'a in 1950.

 In April 1951, Lynsdale played for the first Iraq national football team.
 He was called by coach Dhia Habib to play in the team's international friendly, against Turkey B in Turkey on 6 May 1951, which ended 7–0 for Turkey B.

 After the national team returned to Baghdad in 1951, Lynsdale and his international teammate Saeed Easho left to study abroad, and never returned to Iraq.
 Lynsdale studied in Norwich, England, becoming a self-employed trader.
 He played Sunday league football in Manchester.

+Lynsdale died in Chorley, in 1997.